The Best Diets For Your Skin

 Eat More, Weigh Less

-The lowdown: Cutting down on saturated fat is great for your heart and waistline.
+Cutting down on saturated fat is great for your heart and waistline.
 A diet low in animal fat also stems the production of free radicals that can prematurely age skin, Dr. Airan says.

 Still, your skin needs some fat, especially the good kind found in nuts and olive oil.
 Fat helps your body absorb complexion-friendly antioxidants and fat-soluble vitamins, and strengthens cell membranes—and ultimately your epidermis—for a dewier, more supple face.